Classification of finite-dimensional Lie superalgebras whose even part is a three-dimensional simple Lie algebra over a field of characteristic not two or three: Examples of Lie superalgebras

 \end{pp}

-\begin{proof} Straightforward. \end{proof} \begin{rem} Given a Lie algebra $\gg_0$, one can ask which representations $\gg_0 \rightarrow End(\gg_1)$ arise as the odd part of a non-trivial Lie superalgebra $\gg=\gg_0\oplus \gg_1$.
-In \cite{Kos}, this question is considered in the case of symplectic complex representations of quadratic complex Lie algebras.
+\begin{proof} Straightforward. \end{proof} \begin{rem} Given a Lie algebra $\gg_0$, one can ask which representations $\gg_0 \rightarrow {\rm End(\gg_1)}$ arise as the odd part of a non-trivial Lie superalgebra $\gg=\gg_0\oplus \gg_1$.
+In \cite{Kos}, this question is considered in the case of symplectic complex representations of quadratic complex Lie algebras (i.e. those admitting a non-degenerate symmetric ad-invariant bilinear form).
 Let $\rho : \gg_0 \rightarrow \sp(\gg_1)$ be a finite-dimensional, symplectic complex representation of a finite-dimensional, quadratic complex Lie algebra.
 B. Kostant shows that there exists a Lie superalgebra structure on $\gg:=\gg_0\oplus\gg_1$ compatible with the natural super-symmetric bilinear form, if and only if the image of the invariant quadratic form on $\gg_0$ under the induced map from the envelopping algebra of $\gg_0$ to the Weyl algebra of $\gg_1$ satisfies a certain identity.
 In this case the map $P$ is uniquely determined. \end{rem} Let $\gg$ be a Lie algebra.
-Using the adjoint representation of $\gg$ we can construct a Lie superalgebra $\gg_0 \oplus \gg_1$ such that $\gg_0$ is isomorphic to $\gg$ and such that $P$ is non-trivial.
+Using the adjoint representation of $\gg$ and a doubling process, we can construct a Lie superalgebra $\gg_0 \oplus \gg_1$ such that $\gg_0$ is isomorphic to $\gg$ and such that $P$ is non-trivial.

 \begin{df} Let $\gg$ and $\gg'$ be isomorphic Lie algebras and let $\phi : \gg \rightarrow \gg'$ be an isomorphism of Lie algebras.
 Let

 where

 We define a $\mathbb{Z}_2$-gradation of $\gt$ by